spack/spack/lib/spack/docs/packaging_guide.rst

 Additional functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Besides the three mandatory steps described above, there are also optional methods that can be implemented to either increase the amount of details being detected or improve the robustness of the detection logic in a package.
+Besides the two mandatory steps described above, there are also optional methods that can be implemented to either increase the amount of details being detected or improve the robustness of the detection logic in a package.